ninja-ide/ninja-ide-documentation/docs/index.rst

 ====================================
-Welcome to Ninja IDE Documentation !
+Welcome to NINJA-IDE Documentation !
 ====================================

 .. toctree::